yifso/nteract/docs/groups/components-group.md

 ## /stateful-components

-The @nteract/stateful-components package exports a set of React components that are connected to the Redux and an unconnected set of components.
+The /stateful-components package exports a set of React components that are connected to the Redux and an unconnected set of components.

 ### Using /stateful-components

-If you're building a notebook-based application using the nteract core SDK, you can use the connected components to render different components within a notebook, such as Cells and Outputs using the data that is stored in the Redux store.
+Use the connected components to render different components within a notebook while building a notebook-based application using the nteract Core SDK.
+These components include Cells and Outputs using the data stored in the Redux store.

-These connected components are designed to work with the Redux state model that the nteract core SDK uses.
-In short, it expects that certain properties are stored in particular locations within the Redux subtree.
+These connected components work with the Redux state model that the nteract Core SDK uses.
+Specific locations within the Redux subtree store these expected properties.

 **Example:**